-The Kentucky Children’s Hospital Infant Complex Care Program provides medical and developmental follow-up for babies and young children up to 5 years of age.
-This program, in collaboration with your child’s primary care provider, serves as a medical home to help coordinate your child’s care.
+The Kentucky Children’s Hospital Infant Complex Care Clinic provides medical and developmental follow-up care for infants and young children up to age 5 with medical complexity.
+This clinic, in collaboration with your child’s primary care provider, serves as a medical home away from home to help coordinate your child’s care.

-- Ease the transition from hospital environment to home.
+- Easing the transition from hospital (NICU, PICU, PCICU or pediatric floor) to home.

-- Assist your child’s primary care provider in caring for their special needs.
+- Assisting your child’s primary care provider in caring for their special medical and developmental needs.

-- Limit subspecialist appointments in the immediate period after going home, then slowly introduce as needed.
+- Limiting the number of subspecialist appointments in the immediate period after going home (slowly introducing as needed).

 - Moderate to severe chronic lung disease.

-- Dependence on technology such as a ventilator or feeding tube.
+- Dependence on such technology as a tracheostomy, ventilator, feeding tube, ostomy or ventriculoperitoneal shunt.

-- Chronic conditions involving three or more organ systems requiring sub-specialty follow-up.
+- Chronic medical conditions that involve three or more organ systems and require subspecialty follow-up.